 Factors: Taste, Density, Temp

-2. Crafty – The Crafty is about as close to you can get to the Firefly in terms of taste and vapor smoothness.
+2. Crafty – The Crafty is about as close to you can get to the Firefly 2+ in terms of taste and vapor smoothness.
 It definitely produces the same density of clouds but it’s not quite as efficient or as clean tasting.
 The one thing I really like about the Crafty is that I can clear an entire bowl in 5-6 hits so I can quickly medicate and get on with my day.
 They have also recently improved the battery life giving you more freedom on longer adventures.

 3. Mighty – The Mighty is the bigger bother of the Crafty and literally produces the exact same taste, density and smoothness.
 Really the main differences are the size, battery life and heat up time which doesn’t really mean much in the Vapor Quality category.
 The Mighty is just a bigger, faster, stronger version of the Crafty.
 I don’t necessarily like the size and I think it’s in a portable category of it’s own but it does produce excellent vapor quality.
 Check out the comparison here.